ShiJbey/TDRS/README.md

 The following are instructions for installing `Unity-TDRS` into your Unity project.
 This project uses semantic versioning.
 So, major version numbers will have breaking changes.
 Minor version changes will mostly contain new features, but there is always a chance of a breaking change.
 Please check the [CHANGE LOG](./CHANGELOG.md) or release notes to see what changed between releases.

-### Installing from tarball (Recommended)

-You should download the latest release from the [Releases](https://github.com/ShiJbey/Unity-TDRS/releases) page, as the GitHub version might be unstable.
-Also, you can access previous releases if needed.
+To add TDRS to your Unity project, you must download the latest version of the package from GitHub.
+TDRS is not available in the Unity Asset store.
+All releases are on the [Unity-TDRS GitHub Releases page](https://github.com/ShiJbey/Unity-TDRS/releases).
+Please follow the steps below.

 1. Find your desired release.
 2. Download the `unity-tdrs_<VERSION>.tar.gz` from under the `Assets` dropdown (\<VERSION\> should be the release version you intend to download).